Usage

 lists the available built-in image types that can be built for the built-in distributions.

-$ image-builder list-images
+$ image-builder list

 # ... long list ...